metavind/leo-ml/README.md

 ## Generating Aleo program from a custom trained neural network

-Run the following command to generate Aleo program using the parameters of a custom trained neural network:
+Run the following command to generate an Aleo program for inference using the parameters of a custom trained neural network:

 ```sh
 python leo_program_generator.py --program_name <desired_program_name> --model_parameters <path_to_model_parameters>